igorline/slither_wiki/SlithIR.md

 # SlithIR
-Slither possesses an intermediate representation, called SlithIR.

-SlithIR allows:
-- To simplify code analysis
-- To write more precise detectors
-- To support taint and value tracking

-SlihtIR is an ongoing project, [contact us](https://www.trailofbits.com/contact/) for more information.
+Slither translates Solidity an intermediate representation, SlithIR, to enable high-precision analysis via a simple API.
+It supports taint and value tracking to enable detection of complex patterns.

+SlithIR is a work in progress, although it is usable today.
+New developments in SlithIR are driven by needs identified by new detector modules.
+Please help us bugtest and enhance SlithIR!

 ## Example
 `$ slither file.sol --printer-slithir` will output the IR for every function.